Carla Bluntschli (with her best and oldest Haitian friend, Madame Antoine)

 Co-founder and Executive Director

-I came to Haiti with my husband and our 3 young daughters in 1985 as a MCC (Mennonite Central Committee) volunteer.
-The experiences of living on a hospital compound in a sea of Haitian agricultural villages for 3 years then to an extremely isolated rural mountain community where I homeschooled our children for almost 3 years and then for the last 2 years as administrative assistants in the capital during politically turbulent times was intensely educational and cracked open vistas of new truths and realities that turned many understandings of mine upside down.
-After leaving MCC, I co-founded an organization where for 17 years together with Haitian associates we worked with human rights groups, university study tours, journalists, documentary filmmakers, researchers, and others from around the world to offer these same eye-opening perspectives that I had learned in my first 10 years here in Haiti.
+I came to Haiti with my husband, Ron, and our 3 young daughters in 1985 as a MCC (Mennonite Central Committee) volunteer.
+The experiences of living on a hospital compound in a sea of Haitian agricultural villages for 3 years then to an extremely isolated rural mountain community where I homeschooled our children for almost 3 years.
+For the last 2 years, Ron and I were administrative assistants in the capital during politically turbulent times which was intensely educational and cracked open vistas of new truths and realities that turned many understandings of mine upside down.
+After leaving MCC, I co-founded an organization where for 17 years together with Haitian associates we worked with human rights groups, university study tours, journalists, documentary filmmakers, researchers, and others from around the world to offer eye-opening perspectives that I had learned in my first 10 years here in Haiti.
 I am indebted to the patience and tenderness granted to me and our family that has nourished this quest for more truth of our mutual histories with the belief that reparative and healing relationships are possible and inspired by Haiti’s struggle and courage.

 Youth Movement for Relations between Haiti and Visitors